2014 EERMC Annual Report

 LETTER FROM THE CHAIR

-To Governor Lincoln D. Chafee, Senate President M. Teresa Paiva-Weed, House Speaker Gordon D. Fox, and the Members of the General Assembly,
+To Governor Lincoln D. Chafee, Senate President M. Teresa Paiva-Weed, House Speaker Nicholas A. Mattiello, and Members of the General Assembly,

-2012 was a positive year in the fulfillment of our mission.
-Rhode Island was ranked among the top four states in the nation for energy efficiency policies and programs and among the top ten across a range of energy efficiency issues.
+The Council is pleased to report that 2013 was another positive year in the fulfillment of our mission.
+Rhode Island was ranked second in the nation for energy efficiency policies and programs and among the top ten across a range of energy efficiency issues.
 This is a tribute to the General Assembly for adopting Least Cost Procurement in 2006 and setting the state on a path to a low cost, clean energy future.
+It is also an indication of the level of effort that National Grid, the EERMC and the Office of Energy Resources have put into making this law a powerful tool for building a stronger Rhode Island.
 Least Cost Procurement is an economic strategy for reducing Rhode Island’s energy costs by investing in cost-effective energy efficiency that costs less than traditional energy supply.
 This strategy is “least cost” because energy efficiency costs approximately 4¢ per kilowatt-hour (kWh) while electric supply costs between 8¢ and 12¢ per kWh.

 We hope this report underscores the important role of the EERMC in providing ratepayer participation and oversight for the economic and environmental well-being of the state.